etsy/feature/README.md

   1. Calling `$feature->variant` in code not guarded by an `$feature->isEnabled` check.

-  1. Including `'on'` as a variant name in a multi-variant feature.

   1. Setting `'enabled'` to numeric value less than 0 or greater than 100.